 In early January 2021, social media platform Parler was removed from Apple’s App Store, the Google Play Store, and was later removed from Amazon’s AWS servers due to the unchecked proliferation of online extremism.
 The platform, which touted itself as “the world’s town square” where its users can “speak freely and express yourself openly, without fear of being ‘de-platformed’ for your views,”1 was one of the fastest-growing apps in the United States.

-Apple and Google justified the app’s removal because Parler failed to put adequate content moderation solutions into place.
+Apple and Google justified the app’s removal because Parler failed to implement adequate content moderation solutions.
 Apple’s letter to Parler read, “...the processes Parler has put in place to moderate or prevent the spread of dangerous and illegal content have proved insufficient.”2

 A spokesperson from Google stated, “In order to protect user safety on Google Play, our longstanding policies require that apps displaying user-generated content have moderation policies and enforcement that removes egregious content like posts that incite violence.”3

 Amazon later claimed the platform repeated violations of Amazon’s rules, resulting in the platform being removed from its web-hosting service.
 “We cannot provide services to a customer that is unable to effectively identify and remove content that encourages or incites violence against others.”4

 As online extremism spreads among users, platforms must have sophisticated, thoughtful content moderation policies and solutions in place to protect users, drive revenue, and avoid the same fate as Parler.
 Profanity filters, one of the oldest tactics created to moderate content, are not enough to prevent online extremism and harassment.